vallard/CiscoCloudDayLab1/README.md

 ## Items required by instructor

 * Ensure there is an ubuntu image available for the students to boot.
 This version of the lab uses an image called ```ubuntu-14.04-server```.
 This should be changed when the lab first starts depending on the environment.
 (This is in [https://github.com/vallard/CiscoCloudDayLab1/tree/master/01-ConsumingOpenStack#146-create-a-new-instance](section 1.4.6))

+* Create a jenkins account for gitlab.
+This can use the same key as the jenkins master to jenkins slave.
+  * The key for the jenkins gitlab account should be the one that is used

+* Configure Jenkins as specified in this [blog post]( http://benincosa.com/?p=3352 ).